LKbaba/Claude-code-ChatInWindows/README.md

 setx SHELL "C:\\Program Files\\Git\\bin\\bash.exe"
 # Note: If you installed Git in a different directory, update the path accordingly.

-# - v1.0.51 and above: Do NOT set SHELL variable,
-ensure PATH does NOT contain Git\bin

-# 4. [IMPORTANT] Check your PATH environment variable
-# Claude Code v1.0.51+ requires PATH to only contain Git\cmd, NOT Git\bin
-#
-# How to modify:
-# - Win + X → System → Advanced system settings → Environment Variables
-# - Find PATH in System variables, click Edit
-# - ✅ Ensure it contains: C:\Program Files\Git\cmd
-# - ❌ Remove any entries containing: C:\Program Files\Git\bin
-#
-# ⚠️ IMPORTANT: You must RESTART YOUR COMPUTER after modifying system environment variables!
+# 4. ⚠️ IMPORTANT: You must RESTART YOUR COMPUTER after modifying system environment variables!
 # Simply closing PowerShell/CMD window is NOT enough

 # 5. After restart, verify your environment setup